 Codelists live as CSV files in the

-codelists/ directory, and are loaded into variables like this:
+Codelists are loaded into variables as follows:

 chronic_cardiac_disease_codes = codelist_from_csv( "codelists/opensafely-chronic-cardiac-disease.csv", system="ctv3", column="CTV3ID" )